 - Programs must include highly qualified teachers with a minimum Child Development Associate (CDA) or equivalent beginning in 2005.
-The lead teacher in each classroom must have an associate's degree in Early Childhood Education within five years of program implementation. - At least one staff member in each classroom must have a bachelor's degree in Early Childhood Education within 8 years of program implementation. - Financial and professional incentives should be developed to attract and retain quality Pre-K teachers with a bachelor's degree in early childhood education.
+The lead teacher in each classroom must have an associate's degree in Early Childhood Education within five years of program implementation. - The lead teacher in each classroom must have a bachelor's degree in Early Childhood Education within 8 years of program implementation. - Financial and professional incentives should be developed to attract and retain quality Pre-K teachers with a bachelor's degree in early childhood education.
 Pay should be commensurate with that of K-3 teachers. - Low student/teacher ratios should be maintained.
-Maximum class size must not exceed 20 children; minimum class should be set at five children.

-• All providers should meet Gold Seal Designation within 12 months after VUPK implementation.
+VUPK classrooms should have a 1:10 maximum staff to child ratio.
+Maximum class size must not exceed 20 children; minimum class should be set at five children. - All providers should meet Gold Seal Designation within 12 months after VUPK implementation.